nmclark2/SCION/README.md

 - If you have previously used packages that load rlang (such as tidyverse), you may receive an error when trying to install some packages (such as dtwclust) that you need to update rlang, but it cannot be done.
 To fix this, you need to delete the rlang folder from your R folder, and then reinstall.

 # Test data
 Test data are provided in the TEST.zip folder.
-Download and unzip the files, then run using the following settings:
+There are two folders inside of the TEST folder.

+The folder named Raw_Files can be used to test the script create_data_tables.R in the utilities folder.
+Running this script using these files should produce the files located in the Network_Files folder.

+The files in the Network_Files folder can be run in SCION using the following settings.
+You can infer two separate networks, one for protein and one for phospho, by changing the regulator matrix and regulator list files.

-- Working directory: wherever your test files are (you can copy and paste the path from Windows/Mac file explorer)
+- Working directory: wherever the Network_Files folder is (you can copy and paste the path from Windows/Mac file explorer)

-- Target matrix: target_mat_test.csv
+- Target matrix: target_mat_RNA.csv

-- Regulator matrix: reg_mat_test.csv
+- Regulator matrix: reg_mat_protein.csv (for phospho, use reg_mat_phospho.csv)

-- Target list: target_list_test.csv
+- Target list: target_list_RNA.csv

-- Regulator list: reg_list_test.csv
+- Regulator list: reg_list_protein.csv (for phospho, use reg_list_phospho.csv)

 - Edge threshold: leave at the default value of 0.33

 - Clustering: You can use either Temporal or Non-Temporal and compare the results.

-- Clustering matrix: cluster_test.csv
+- Clustering matrix: cluster_mat_protein.csv (for phospho, use cluster_mat_phospho.csv)

 - Clustering threshold: If using temporal clustering, use 0.5.
 If using non-temporal clustering, use 2.